-To learn more about Repatha’s uses, see the “What is Repatha used for?” section below.
+For some uses, doctors may prescribe Repatha together with a low fat diet and other medications.
+To learn more, see the “What is Repatha used for?” section below.

-Repatha contains the active drug evolocumab, which is a biologic medication.
+Repatha contains the active ingredient evolocumab.
+(An active ingredient is what makes a drug work.)
+It’s a biologic medication.
 Biologics are made from parts of living organisms.

 Like most drugs, Repatha may cause mild or serious side effects.
 The lists below describe some of the more common side effects that Repatha may cause.
-These lists don’t include all possible side effects.
+These lists do not include all possible side effects.

 How long Repatha’s side effects last may depend on which side effects you’re having.
 And it may differ for each person.
-Talk with your doctor about how long you should expect side effects of the drug to last.
+Talk with your doctor about how long you should expect the drug’s side effects to last.

 Keep in mind, side effects of a drug can depend on: